ultrabug/ultrabug.fr/docs/Tech Blog/2021/2021-05-06-on-scylla-manager-suspend-resume.md

 Scylla Manager 2.3 [released a way to suspend maintenance operations] such as backups and repairs and resume them using `sctool` commands or API calls.
-This allows Scylla users to make sure that they can preserve their precious CPU resources to their needs during high demand hours (usually during the day).
+This allows Scylla users to make sure that they can preserve their precious CPU resources for their needs during high demand hours (usually during the day).

-It is interesting to note the feature is actually not a schedule per se but rather offers the possibility to manually suspend and resume scheduled tasks in scylla-manager.
-You'll have a setup a contrab to use it.
+It is interesting to note that the feature is actually not a schedule per se but rather offers the possibility to manually suspend and resume scheduled tasks in scylla-manager.
+You'll have a setup a contrab to use it!

-On paper this is great as it comes as a nice addition to the 2.1 and 2.2 releases of [repair parallelism and intensity controls].
+On paper this is great as it comes as a nice addition to the 2.1 and 2.2 releases featuring [repair parallelism and intensity controls].
 There surely are plenty of users out there that were expecting this news so thank you for this but...

 **Will I use it? yes.
 Am I happy to use it? no.**